Signs of Ovulation

 An egg can be fertilized 12 to 24 hours after ovulation.
 As explained below, it can take anywhere from 12 to 24 hours after an LH surge for the ovary to release the egg and the fallopian tube to take it in.

 How can you tell if you’re ovulating?

-There are several methods for predicting when you may begin ovulating.
-Here’s how to get ready for ovulation and figure out when it will happen:
+There are numerous methods for determining when ovulation may begin.
+Here is how to prepare for ovulation and predict when it will occur: